apetickler/mount-a-drive-in-wsl/README.md

 Otherwise, you have a few options: You might write a systemd service, or an fstab entry with the `noauto` flag might work.

-Don't get cocky and think you can simply add a "`wsl.exe mount`" command right after the "`wsl.exe --mount`" in your Powershell script. "`wsl.exe --mount`" runs asynchronously, so the hard drive won’t be available yet when your "`wsl.exe mount`" command runs.
+Don't get cocky and think you can simply add a “`wsl.exe mount`” command right after the “`wsl.exe --mount`” in your Powershell script. “`wsl.exe --mount`” runs asynchronously, so the hard drive won’t be available yet when your “`wsl.exe mount`” command runs.

 I mean, I guess you could just slap a timer in between, like some sort of animal.